HOME

-Jupiter Definition in Crypto
+Jupiter in Crypto

 Jupiter is a decentralized exchange aggregator on Solana that finds the best swap routes across many Solana DEXs.
 Sometimes, though, Jupiter can also mean a different privacy-focused blockchain project.
 Since both use the same name, it’s important to pay attention to the context.